My approach to Bipolar support

 This is a frustrating reality for most of us with Bipolar; our bodies thrive on regularity, and disruptions in our daily schedule can have larger impact that for other people.
 It can also mean that using substances like alcohol, weed, nicotine or other drugs can have a disproportionate impact on our bodies.

-A lot of this is preventative, setting up a life that is gentle to fragile cicadian rythyms.
+A lot of this is preventative, setting up a life that is gentle to fragile circadian rythyms.
 At times, you can do everything “right” and still have break-through mood swings.
 Having a good support system and plan in place to get the intervention you might need, like adjustment in medication, more therapy, or time off from work, can help people keep a mood swing manageable, when it could have been historically much more difficult.

 Take-aways: